elmq0022/elmq0022.github.io-src/content/ChipyBlogPost02.md

  Title: Chipy Mentorship (Part 2 of 3)
- Date: 2017-05-xx 12:00
+ Date: 2017-05-24 12:00
  Category: Chipy, Python, Mentorship

+# Recap
+In my last post I had detailed some pretty substantial progress on my first real Django applicaton Hanyu.
+Up to the time of that post, I had done everything form getting setup with git and github to loading my database and deploying the site to AWS.
+Since then things have been productive but in different areas.
+First I fixed a bunch of issues from my first go around and cleaned up some code.
+I'll just highlight a few:

+- reworked how the database is loaded and updated
+- added the models to Django's admin
+- improved the full-text search results after my significant found an issues

+The product of my efforts can be seen at [www.hanyu.pro](https://www.hanyu.pro).
+The full code for the site is on [github](https://github.com/elmq0022/hanyu/).

 # Updates and Fixes
- Since my last post, I finihsed up most of the login stuff, but it could use some polish and an email backend for accounts that need to be reset.
+ Since my last post, I finihsed up user authentication work minus the an email backend for accounts that need to be reset.

  I have bootstrap working working from the CDN and I am slowly trying to make the site look better.
  I found some good advice on Chinese font selection and CSS styling [here](URL)

- I've since added all the database models to Django's admin.
-Doing that was a rather painless exercise.
-There is, however, plenty of admin customization customization that could be done.
-For now, what I have seems to sufice.

  I showed my wife the full-text search.
 She quickly and, quite happily I might add, broke it....
 Looks like I need to add some tests.
  The english definitions in CC-CEDICT are separated by "/" characters without spaces.
 This format was the culprit.
 When searching for an instances of the word "hello" an occurence like ".../hello..." was not found.
 I fixed this with a regex that substitues all the instances of "/" with "\s/\s".